-The Affordable Care Act represents a significant transfer of resources to low and moderate income families, in the form of subsidized health insurance.
-In theory, this transfer should increase total resources for target households while reducing their exposure to the financial risks associated with high medical bills.
-Is there evidence that the coverage expansion reduces risk and improves material well-being among low and moderate-income families?
-Do these effects translate into improved credit scores, a reduction in material hardships or even a reduction in bankruptcy rates?
-Do increased coverage and new subsidies for previously insured families reduce their need for precautionary savings?
-Do the subsidies free up financial resources for other purposes, such as greater investments in child care or education or retirement savings?
+The ACA transfers considerable resources to low and moderate income families by subsidizing health insurance and expanding access to Medicaid.
+These policies increase total resources for targeted households and reduce their exposure to the financial risks associated with high medical bills.
+To what extent has the coverage expansion reduced this risk and improved material wellbeing among low and moderate-income families?
+To what extent has reduced spending on medical care freed up financial resources for other purposes, such as greater investments in child care or education or retirement savings?

-The ACA’s Medicaid expansion not only extends coverage to low-income adults who were previously ineligible, but will likely also increase coverage among people who were already eligible for Medicaid but were not enrolled.
-Will outreach efforts aimed at enrolling people in Medicaid lead to an increase in enrollment for other means-tested programs such as the Supplemental Nutrition Assistance Program or the Earned Income Tax Credit?
-How does the availability of Medicaid or subsidized private health insurance affect applications for the Social Security Disability (SSDI) program or Supplemental Security Income (SSI)?
+The ACA’s Medicaid eligibility expansion extended coverage to low-income adults who were previously ineligible.
+Publicity about the law also increased coverage among people who were already eligible for Medicaid, but had not previously enrolled.
+To what extent has increased Medicaid enrollment contributed to increased enrollment for other means-tested programs such as the Supplemental Nutrition Assistance Program or the Earned Income Tax Credit?
+To what extent has the increased availability of Medicaid and subsidized health insurance affected enrollment in Social Security Disability (SSDI) or Supplemental Security Income (SSI)?

 The ACA will expand the coverage options for some, but not all, immigrant groups.
 Undocumented immigrants will not be allowed to enroll in Medicaid, nor will they be eligible to purchase coverage through the health insurance exchanges.
 Thus, most of the unauthorized foreign-born will likely remain uninsured.
 In addition, adult legalized permanent residents currently face a five-year waiting period to qualify for most public benefits, including health insurance coverage.
 What does this mean for the goals of immigrant integration?
 What are short- and long-term costs of excluding those whose legal status is not regularized from access to health care?
 How will differential enrollment policies affect social and economic outcomes for mixed-status families?
 Will differential enrollment policies affect immigrants understanding of, and attitudes towards, the new law?